Austin Reaves: 2021–22 season

+Reaves shoots a layup over Isaac Okoro in 2022.

 Reaves went undrafted in the 2021 NBA draft.
-He said that he declined to be selected 42nd overall by the Detroit Pistons, opting instead to sign a two-way contract with the Los Angeles Lakers on August 3, 2021.
+He said he declined to be selected 42nd overall by the Detroit Pistons, opting instead to sign a two-way contract with the Los Angeles Lakers on August 3, 2021.
 On September 27, he was signed to a standard NBA contract.
 On October 22, Reaves made his NBA debut, scoring eight points off the bench in a 115–105 loss to the Phoenix Suns.
-On December 15, he scored 15 points, on 5-of-6 shooting from three, grabbed 7 rebounds, and hit a game-winning 3-pointer in a 107–104 victory over the Dallas Mavericks.
+On December 15, he scored 15 points, on 5-of-6 shooting from three, grabbed seven rebounds and hit a game-winning three-pointer in a 107–104 victory over the Dallas Mavericks.
 During the Lakers' season finale on April 10, 2022, in a 146–141 overtime win over the Denver Nuggets, Reaves notched the first triple-double of his career, and put up career highs in rebounds, and previously assists, with 16 rebounds and 10 assists along with 31 points in 42 minutes.

 2022–23 season

-On March 19, 2023, Reaves scored a then career-high 35 points with six rebounds and six assists off the bench in a 111–105 win against the Orlando Magic, in which he scored the final 10 points for the Lakers.
+On March 19, 2023, Reaves scored a then-career-high 35 points with six rebounds and six assists off the bench in a 111–105 win against the Orlando Magic, in which he scored the final 10 points for the Lakers.
 On April 16, in game 1 of the first-round playoff series against the Memphis Grizzlies, the first NBA playoff game of his career, he scored 23 points in a 128–112 win.
 He matched that performance in game 4 of the same series, leading the Lakers in scoring in a 117–111 overtime victory.
-His successful rookie year led to him receiving the nicknames "Hillbilly Kobe", "White Kobe", and "AR-15", although Reaves himself publicly expressed dislike for such nicknames.
+His successful rookie year led to him receiving the nicknames "Hillbilly Kobe", "White Kobe" and "AR-15", although Reaves himself publicly expressed dislike for such nicknames.